 We offer numerous support groups in a safe and confidential environment.
-Below is a listing of the types of groups we offer throughout the year.
+Below is a listing of the support groups we are offering.
 If we are not offer the group you are looking for, our trained staff can assist you in locating groups in the area or you can search our database to locate them.
 We also use your requests to determine which groups we will offer, so please do call us if there is a group you would like to attend that isn't listed here.
 Please call us at (413) 545-0883 for more information or to register.

 Mindfulness and Mood: Empowerment Skills for Women